 You can rely on our expertise.
 Our team has played on all the best online slots UK sites and spent countless hours spinning the reels, so we know what we write about.

 How do slots work?

-When it comes to basic mechanisms, most online slots resemble the physical slot machines.
+When it comes to basic mechanisms, most online slots resemble physical slot machines.
 As a legacy of the old "one-armed bandits", there are many familiar elements:

 The main game area consists of vertical reels stacked together.
 The most prevalent layout is 5 reels with 3 symbols showing on each.

 However, there are both bigger and smaller layouts.
-The traditional 3 by 3 reel setup is still popular in classic slots.
-The biggest go up to 6 by 12 or 9 by 9.
+The traditional 3-by-3 reel setup is still popular in classic slots.
+The biggest go up to 6-by-12 or 9-by-9.

 The winnings are based on getting symbols on the reels in pre-specified combinations.
-The highest paying symbols are usually chosen to match the theme of the game.
+The highest-paying symbols are usually chosen to match the theme of the game.
 The low-paying symbols are usually: